syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

     }
 }
 {% endhighlight %}
+{% endtabs %}

 Executing the above codes renders the following output in iOS, Android and Windows Phone devices respectively

 ![](GettingStarted_images/AbsoluteRelativePosition.png)

-You can pass both negative and positive value as parameters to the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)`.The popup will be positioned cosidering the relative poistion as as the (0,0) center point.
-For example if we have set the `RelativePosition` as `RelativePosition.BottomRight` and `RelativeView` as a Button, the button's bottom right corner will be considered as the 0,0 point and a negative x-poisiton value will place the popup to the left of that point and a positive x-poistion value will place the popup to the right of that point.
+You can pass both negative and positive value as parameters to the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)`.The popup will be positioned considering the relative position as as the (0,0) center point.
+For example if we have set the `RelativePosition` as `RelativePosition.BottomRight` and `RelativeView` as a Button, the button's bottom right corner will be considered as the 0,0 point and a negative x-position value will place the popup to the left of that point and a positive x-position value will place the popup to the right of that point.
 The same applies for y-position also.

-N> To open the SfPopupLayout relative to a view without absolute position, you have to pass the x-postion and y-position parameters as 0 in the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)`.
+N> To open the SfPopupLayout relative to a view without absolute position, you have to pass the x-position and y-position parameters as 0 in the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)`.